Skip to content

 We’re supporting Talk Money Week, which aims to break down barriers and make it easier for people to share their thoughts and feelings about money.

-It can be difficult to talk about money.
+It can be difficult to start the conversation about money.
 That’s why #TalkMoney Week is a great opportunity to kickstart a conversation with friends, family or colleagues.
 In fact, building money conversations into our everyday lives can help us build the financial confidence and resilience needed to face whatever the future has in store for us.

-If you’re not sure where to start, why not #DoOneThing to improve financial wellbeing and use one of the free tools and calculatorsOpens in a new window available on MoneyHelper.
+If you’re not sure where to start, why not #StartTheConversation to improve financial wellbeing using the guidance available on MoneyHelper.

 Back to top